PBCAR/PThelper_Archive/README.md

 #### b) Transformation of Purchase Task Variables (Optional):

 Optional transformation of index-level variables using the `plot_transform()` function, aides in diagnosing the best transformation to achieve an approximately normal distribution.
-This function uses the two most common transformations for purchase task indices, specifically log (log of base 10) and square root due to the distribution often being right-skewed (positively-skewed).
+This function uses the two most common transformations for purchase task indicators, specifically log (log of base 10) and square root due to the distribution often being right-skewed (positively-skewed).

 ## Example Data (CPT)